 Urban Company got creative and launched Urban Academy, which provides courses focusing on hard skills — like the basics of Excel and SQL — and soft skills like leadership and problem-solving training.

 And Urban Academy was a success!
 As it drew more internal interest and started to grow, Urban Company was able to add 25 new instructors and even invite leaders from other industries to give lectures.

 Leapsome’s approach to professional development and people enablement

 At Leapsome, we believe professional development and people enablement should drive everything an organization does.
 After all, if your people lack knowledge and skills, how can they help you stay afloat, let alone grow and thrive?
 And with this notion as your guiding principle, we don’t think your HR department should be the sole owner of your development efforts.

 Professional development presents multifaceted challenges that require holistic solutions.
-That’s why we’ve designed all of our tools — including our Development Framework — to integrate with our software for performance reviews, goals and OKR management, 1:1 and team meetings, and learning and onboarding.
+That’s why we’ve designed all of our modules — including our Competency Framework — to integrate with our software for performance reviews, goals and OKR management, 1:1 and team meetings, and learning and onboarding.

 - Create customized paths for every role in your organization

 - Offer feedback within the platform for specific skills